-Scientists and doctors from Boston Children's Hospital, Harvard Medical School, and MIT have been working together to study the possible causes of ASD.
-We hope that our research will lead to earlier diagnosis, better treatment, and better outcomes overall for children and families affected by these disorders.
+Scientists and doctors from Boston Children's Hospital, Harvard Medical School, and MIT have been working together to study the possible causes of Autism Spectrum Disorders and have thus collaborated on numerous clinical autism research projects.
+We hope that our autism research efforts will lead to earlier diagnosis, better treatment, and better outcomes overall for children and families affected by these disorders.
 We are optimistic that by bringing together the fields of neuroscience, psychology, bioinformatics and genetics, we will shed light on this enigmatic diagnosis.

 Spotlight: The Infant Sibling Project

 Take a look at the video below to hear about the experiences of a family in our Infant Sibling Project and why they participate in the study.

 Click on the links below to view information on our current autism studies.